Gustav Andreas Tammann

 Gustav Andreas Tammann (24 July 1932 – 6 January 2019) was a Swiss astronomer and academic.
 He served as director of the Astronomical Institute of the University of Basel; as a member of the European Space Agency Space Telescope Advisory Team, and as Member of Council of the European Southern Observatory.
 His research interests included supernovae and the extragalactic distance scale.
 Tammann was a former President of the International Astronomical Union Commission on Galaxies.

-Tammann is the grandson of chemist Gustav Heinrich Tammann.
+Tammann is the grandson of chemist-physicist Gustav Heinrich Tammann.

 Education and early career

 Tammann studied astronomy in Basel, Switzerland and Göttingen, Germany.
 In 1963 he began a longtime working relationship with Allan Sandage at the Mount Wilson and Palomar observatories.

 Academic career

 In 1972, he became a professor at the University of Hamburg.
 From 1977 until his retirement, he was a professor and head of the Astronomical Institute at the University of Basel.

 His work focused mainly on the determination of the Hubble constant as well as the use of supernovae as cosmic distance indicators.